-Half Moon Cay was once Little San Salvador island in the Bahamas, but was renamed by Holland America Line to honor Henry Hudson's small ship once featured on the Holland America Line logo.
+Half Moon Cay was once Little San Salvador island in the Bahamas but was renamed by Holland America Line to honor Henry Hudson's small ship once featured on the Holland America Line logo.
 The flat, sandy island is spectacular, and passengers can enjoy the crescent-shaped beach and all sorts of water activities.
 It is located about 100 miles from Nassau, but this idyllic island is much different from the shopping and historical city.

 Half Moon Cay has a small straw market, an ice cream shop, and a few bars, but cruise passengers mostly head for the beach or sign up for one of the adventure-oriented shore excursions.
-These excursions include kayaking, parasailing, deep-sea fishing, horseback riding, personal watercraft riding, bicycling, hiking, snorkeling, and swimming with sting rays.
+These excursions include kayaking, parasailing, deep-sea fishing, horseback riding, personal watercraft riding, bicycling, hiking, snorkeling, and swimming with stingrays.
 Once ashore, passengers can also enjoy a lunch barbecue without having to tender back to the ship.

 Tender and the Holland America Eurodam at Half Moon Cay

-These tenders based at the island can carry many more passengers than those on the cruise ships.
-They are also quicker (and easier) to board and disembark.Continue to 3 of 16 below.
+These tenders based on the island can carry many more passengers than those on the cruise ships.
+They are also quicker (and easier) to board and disembark.

 Sign Post at Half Moon Cay

-Half Moon Cay is about a hundred miles from Nassau, but is close to many of the other Carnival Corp. private islands.Continue to 4 of 16 below.
+Half Moon Cay is about a hundred miles from Nassau but is close to many of the other Carnival Corp private islands.

-Quiet Cabana at Half Moon Cay in the Bahamas
+Quiet Cabana at Half Moon Cay

-Some beach-goers prefer to walk aways down the beach to escape the crowds.Continue to 6 of 16 below.
+Some beach-goers prefer to walk away down the beach to escape the crowds.

-Half Moon Cay in the Bahamas
+Half Moon Cay

-Small touches like this old sailboat add to the nautical and beach theme at Half Moon Cay.Continue to 8 of 16 below.
+Small touches like this old sailboat add to the nautical and beach theme at Half Moon Cay.

 Eurodam at Half Moon Cay

-Tip--if you walk just a short distance down the beach from the tender drop-off point, you'll have more privacy.Continue to 10 of 16 below.
+Tip: If you walk just a short distance down the beach from the tender drop-off point, you'll have more privacy.

-Private "Clamshells" at Half Moon Cay
+Private "Clamshells" at the Beach

 These navy blue "clamshells" can be rented by the day.
-They provide privacy and an escape from the sun.Continue to 11 of 16 below.
+They provide privacy and an escape from the sun.

-The Half Moon Cay beach is very busy near the bar, but you can move away from the crowd if you wish.Continue to 12 of 16 below.
+The Half Moon Cay beach is very busy near the bar, but you can move away from the crowd if you wish.